 Generally, jet streams are strongest during the winter months since the temperature differences between the warm and cold air masses are most significant at this time.

 Winds in the upper levels of the atmosphere along the jet stream can be as fast as 200mph and sometimes higher, providing the impetus to push weather systems along and ahead of it.
-Jet stream winds are found about 30,000 feet in the air, the same height airplanes fly at.
-Pilots use the jet stream to conserve fuel on west to east trips, although flying through especially strong portions of the jet stream, called jet streaks, perpendicularly can cause heavy turbulence.
+Jet stream winds are found about 30,000 feet in the air, the same height airplanes fly.
+Pilots use the jet stream to conserve fuel on west to east trips, although passing through especially strong portions of the jet stream, called jet streaks, perpendicularly can cause heavy turbulence.

 If you’ve ever wondered why a plane trip from east to west takes longer than the return trip, this is why.
 On the trip west, the plane must contend with winds blowing towards the aircraft, slowing it down.
 However, coming east, the winds blow against the plane’s rear, which allows the airplane to fly much faster on the return trip.

 This also explains why a pilot may not fly a perfectly straight route west to east.
-If possible, the pilot will pass through a weaker portion of the jet stream to decrease turbulence.
+IThepilot will pass through a weaker portion of the jet stream to decrease turbulence. if possible

 How the Jet Stream Affects Our Weather